apioo/fusio/DEVELOPMENT.md

 ## Deployment

 The deployment system provides a way to store all metadata about the routes and schemas inside simple `.yaml` files.
 The files are located at the `resources/` folder.
 Through the `php bin/fusio deploy` command it is then possible to insert this metadata into a Fusio instance.

 This has the advantage that you can simply rebuild your complete API on a new installation with simply running the `deploy` command without the need to share a database.
 Also it has the big advantage that you can put your configuration under version control.

 ## Connections

 Fusio was designed to work with multiple database connections.
 By default it creates the `System` connection which works on the same database where also Fusio is installed.
-If you want to place your app on a different databsae you can easily create a new connection at the `resources/connections.yaml` file.
+If you want to place your app on a different database you can easily create a new connection at the `resources/connections.yaml` file.
 There it is also possible to define connections to various other systems.
 These connections can then be used in your action.

 ## Actions

 The `src/` folder contains the action code which is executed if a request arrives at an endpoint.
 How Fusio executes this code depends on the provided action string.
 The following engines are available.
 Please take a look at the `doc/action/` folder to see example action implementations.

 ### PHP Class